We Company reportedly mulls slashing its valuation ahead of its initial public offering – TechCrunch

 If the company fails to hit the $3 billion mark in its public offering, then the credit line promised from the big banks that are underwriting the public offering goes away.
 That would be a pretty devastating turn of events for a company that’s currently racking up losses in the billions of dollars.

 All of this comes during a shuffling of deck chairs designed to make the company look somewhat better to institutional investors and the public.
-Stories like this, however, don’t instill confidence that the We Company can avoid the iceberg that is its own business model.
+Stories like this, however, don’t instill confidence that The We Company can avoid the iceberg that is its own business model.